-The last day to drop a course without penalty is Friday of the second week of the session.
+The last day to drop a course without penalty is the second Tuesday after courses begin (or the second Wednesday if Monday is a holiday).
 After the drop date, students are billed for courses in which they are enrolled.
 For the full policy, see below under "Adding, Dropping, or Withdrawing from Courses."